opdev/l5-operator-demo/docs/markdown/level1.md

 ---

 ### Operator SDK
-- controller-runtime library
+- leverage the kubernetes controller runtime
-- integration with Operator Lifecycle Manager(OLM)
+- integrate with Operator Lifecycle Manager(OLM)
-- metrics with prometheus operator

 <aside class="notes">
 	- we used op sdk to orchestrate our op came with lots out of the box like